-A few months ago one of my readers, Chris Aarons, started his own cycling blog called Cycle-Faster.com (Chris’ blog is no longer active, update 2021).
+A few months ago, one of my readers, Chris Aarons, started his cycling blog called Cycle-Faster.com (Chris’ blog is no longer active, update 2021).
 So far, it has been a pleasure to follow his blog because Chris continues to find excellent cycling training videos and tips all over the internet.
-So, I decided to ask Chris to share his experience about blogging and cycling training.
+So, I decided to ask Chris to share his experience with blogging and cycling training.

 Congratulations on your new blog.
 What have you learned from this process so far?

 Like most of my readers, I want quick, actionable information that helps us get more out of training and racing.
 I started the site because I read a ton of stuff on cycling every day, and my friends loved the fact I did all the work, and they just got to sit back and listen.”